pourya-shahverdi/pourya-shahverdi.github.io/content/_index.md

       title: '📚 My Mission'
       subtitle: ''
       text: |-
-        My slogan is "Social Robots for Social Justice."
+        "Social Robots for Social Justice" is my slogan.

-        As a Robotics Engineer with +10 years of experience in various domains (Humanoid, Dynamic and Control, Navigation), my current research interests include Behavior Perception, Affective Computing, and Human-Robot Interaction (HRI).

-        I aim to understand Social HRI's mechanisms and nuances to develop reliable and transparent conversational AI models for Embodied Conversational Agents (e.g., Robots, Avatars).
-I firmly believe that an artificial agent can truly connect with humans only when equipped with a certain level of human-like emotional intelligence.
-Consequently, leveraging foundational Large Language Models (LLMs), my Ph.D. dissertation focuses on developing context-aware affective conversational AIs.
-My goal is to enhance naturalness, trust, and empathy by fostering stronger bonds between users and agents.
-This will be achieved through context awareness and emotionally appropriate verbal and nonverbal behaviors.
+        I strive to uncover the complexities of Social HRI to create reliable and transparent conversational AI models for robots and virtual agents.
+I believe that true human connection with artificial agents is only possible when they possess a degree of human-like emotional intelligence.
+My Ph.D. dissertation leverages foundational Large Language Models (LLMs) to develop context-aware affective conversational AIs.
+Through this work, I aim to enhance naturalness, trust, and empathy, fostering meaningful interactions between users and agents.
+Ultimately, I hope my efforts advance social justice by making high-quality social services, like healthcare and education, more accessible to underrepresented communities.

         Please reach out to collaborate 😃
     design: